neuefische/wd-flipped-classroom-curriculum/sessions/backend-read/README.md

 - [ ] Summarize the reasons to use `mongoose` as ORM:
   - [ ] It helps building a schema and querying the database (it's also our db driver).
-  - [ ] It has to run on the server, because database access in not secure in the browser.
+  - [ ] It has to run on the server, because database access is not secure in the browser.
 - [ ] Remind students that we already have a server: our Next.js API routes! 🤡

 ### Prepare and Connect the Database